Gunther-Schulz/coding-prompts/README.md

 Coding-Clippy acts as a guide for AI coding tools.
 This toolkit works with the Cursor environment and gemini-2.5-pro model to help mitigate common AI coding pitfalls.
 It's easy to use and "just works".

 What's included:
-* **`CLIPPY.md`**: Primary workflow for coding tasks (bug fixes, features, refactoring) that enforces verification procedures, dependency checks, and impact analysis.
+* 🤖 **`CLIPPY.md`**: Primary workflow for coding tasks (bug fixes, features, refactoring) that enforces verification procedures, dependency checks, and impact analysis.
 Most effective when customized to project standards.
 Includes built-in planning capabilities sufficient for most common coding tasks.
-* **`PLANNER.md`**: A specialized guide for creating formal, detailed implementation plans as standalone deliverables before coding begins.
+* 📜 **`PLANNER.md`**: (Currently in **Alpha** status.)
+A specialized guide for creating formal, detailed implementation plans as standalone deliverables before coding begins.
 Best for complex architectural changes or multi-component features.
-(Currently in Alpha status)
-* **Project-Specific Example Documents** (in `example_supporting_documents/` folder): Example reference files showing how to define code standards and architecture for your project.
+* **Project-Specific Example Documents** (in `templates/` folder): Example reference files showing how to define code standards and architecture for your project.
   * `PROJECT_STANDARDS.md`: Example coding style guide
   * `PROJECT_ARCHITECTURE.md`: Example project blueprint